Part of the Superb Cash Advance chain · locations

 Superb Cash Advance is designed for consumers in immediate financial distress who need quick access to cash and have limited credit options, but the complete lack of disclosed rates, fees, and loan terms makes it impossible to assess true borrowing costs.
 Borrowers should request and carefully review all loan documents before proceeding, as payday and cash advance products typically carry APRs well above 200-400%.

-• Consumers facing urgent cash needs within 24 hours who can visit the Atlanta location or apply online
+• Consumers facing urgent expense research within 24 hours who can visit the Atlanta location or apply online

-• Borrowers with poor or limited credit history who cannot qualify for traditional personal loans
+• Borrowers with poor or limited credit history who may not meet traditional personal-loan criteria

 • Individuals needing small emergency amounts ($250-$1,000) and able to repay within a short timeframe